-ERIC - Education Resources Information Center (EBSCO) An authoritative database of indexed and full-text education literature and resources.
-It is essential for education researchers of all kinds
+ERIC -Educational Resources Information Center - An authoritative database of indexed and full text educational literature and resources.

 Education is a discipline that has been researched at length.
 One of the earliest electronic education databases was compiled under the auspices of the US government.
 That database is ERIC, Educational Resource Information Center.
 To refine the searching technique, ERIC has produced a Thesaurus that greatly aids research.
 The terms there are defined as "descriptors" or "subjects."
 (It is located above the search bars of the top left of the page.
 The word Thesaurus may be replaced by the term Subjects.
 Each database has an equivalent subject list that functions the same).

-For example, if you look for the term "ESOL" in a search, your search will not be inclusive.
-Instead, if you go to the Thesaurus and browse the term ESOL you will find that the term recommended.
-This term is also a hyperlink.
+So for example, if you look for the term "IEP" of "I.E.P" or "Individual Education Plan" in a search, your search will not be inclusive.
+Instead, if you go to the Thesaurus and browse the term IEP you will find that the term is actually I This indexing term is also a hyperlink.
 Clicking on it will link you to all articles that have been deemed to be about that topic.

 Other terms you may want to research are:

 When starting research it is wise to decide what information you will need, where to find it and how much you want to use.
 A good place to start is with general sources such as encyclopedias to find topics and define terms.
 Do a search in WorldCat Discovery using the terms "education" and "encyclopedia."